Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/channel/create-stream-marker.md

 You can use this to signify an important event, or as a reminder for a point in the stream you'd like to review in your VOD at a later time.

 ::list{type=warning}
-- Stream Markers are only available if you have VOD's enabled on your channel!
+- Stream Markers are only available if you have VODs enabled on your channel!
 ::

 ## Parameters